cutenode/good-first-issue/CONTRIBUTING.md

 ### Enhancing Tests

 We use [Jest](https://www.npmjs.com/package/jest) for tests, and [Standard](https://www.npmjs.com/package/standard) for linting.
-If you would like to help Good First Issue by enhancing our test suite or improving linting, we more than welcome your contributions.
+If you like to help Good First Issue by enhancing our test suite or improving linting, we more than welcome your contributions.

 ### Improving Documentation

 We keep our documentation in [README.md](./README.md).
-If there's anything in there that doesn't currently reflect the state of the module or CLI, or anything that's unclear, improvements are *always* welcome.
+If there's anything in there that doesn't currently reflect the state of the module or CLI, or anything that's unclear, improvements are *always* welcomed.